creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-23-I-MedSAMImplicitMedicalImageSegmentationWithSegmentAnything.md

 **Frequency Adapter (FA)**

 - present for each transformer block
-- applied to amplitude of the Fast Fourier Transform (FFT) of the image
+- applied to the amplitude of the Fast Fourier Transform (FFT) of the image
 - down-projection layer + GELU activation layer + up-projection layer